easyCZ/IVR-CW2/README.md

     end
 ```

+We have made the decision to go with values of 3 and -3 through experimentations.

 ## 2.4 Odometry

 Using odometry with the Kepehera robots requires the use of encoders as the simulator environment attempts to model real world conditions and accounts for wheel slippage.